mlabs-haskell/csl-gc-wrapper/README.md

 This is a small library that provides a wrapper for managing garbage collection for  [cardano-serialization-library](https://github.com/Emurgo/cardano-serialization-lib).
 It does this by using a FinalizationRegistry object to keep track of objects that are no longer in use, and calling the `free()` method on them when they are finalized.

+Most likely you would want to use [a vendored version of CSL with this wrapper applied](https://github.com/mlabs-haskell/cardano-serialization-lib-gc).

 Example usage:
 ```javascript
 const csl = require("@emurgo/cardano-serialization-lib-browser");